Why is it best to photograph newborns under 2 weeks old?

 How much does it cost to have portraits taken by you?

-I only ask for a reservation fee of $150 for newborn sessions and $100 for all other sessions, and this is given back as credit towards purchases.
+I only ask for a reservation fee of $100 or $150, depending on your session type, and this is given back as credit towards purchases.
 I believe that customers can only decide on what purchases they would like to make upon seeing their portraits, so this is decided during your Ordering Session approximately 2 weeks after your photo shoot.
 I find that most customers tend to spend between $800-1200 which gives you 10-15 of your favourite photographs fully edited and in your choice of Wall Decor, Professional Prints or Digital Files.
 Payment Plans are available.

 I'm worried I'll love too many photos, what if I can't afford them all?

 I try my best to make the Ordering Session an easy and enjoyable process.
 After the photo session, I go through your photographs and scale them back to approximately 25 of the best.
 I present these to you in your Ordering Session where you decide what purchases you would like to make.
 Most people decide to scale the photos down to 10-15 of their favourites, and I'm there to help you with this process and work out what is the best option for you that also fits within your budget.
 If we come to a decision that is slightly above your budget, I am happy to offer a payment plan to help you.

 How do I secure a booking with you?

 Depending on the type of photo session you are after, you can simply pay the reservation fee of $150 or $200 to secure your appointment date and time.
 I can take Visa or MasterCard over the phone or send you Bank Transfer details.
 For newborn sessions, a date is confirmed after your baby is born but receiving the reservation fee means I will keep time aside for you dependant on your due date.